dotnet/beginner-series/Package Management with NuGet/README.md

 ## Video 5 : Package Security in NuGet

 In part 5 of this series, Product Manager Allie Barry discusses some key security features available in NuGet that serve to protect users from malicious actors and safeguard their data.
-This video covers some of the main ways that attackers seek to reach targets through open-source software, as well as what the NuGet team is doing to prevent these attacks, and maintain the safest package sharing ecosystem available.
+This video covers some of the main ways that attackers seek to reach targets through open-source software, as well as what the NuGet team is doing to prevent these attacks and maintain the safest package sharing ecosystem available.

 [Package Security in NuGet]()